nogakril/countdown/README.md

 # Countdown App (Python + GUI + OpenAI)

+Countdown is an interactive installation that allows participants to ask a digital "Oracle" specific "When" question about their futures.
+In response, the Oracle predicts the date of the event in question and initiates a countdown.
+The time calculation is a combination of randomness and AI analysis based on the user details provided.
+This project prompts us to contemplate the unpredictable nature of life and the reliability of AI algorithms.

+Main components:
-A desktop countdown timer with a graphical interface and optional AI-enhanced controls, developed in Python.
+- A desktop countdown timer with a graphical interface and optional AI-enhanced controls, developed in Python.
+- Android app
+- Vercel server

 ---